Three dedicated runners who are prepping for the Chevron Houston Marathon share some tips and wisdom that could help you get through your next 26.2.

 How do you adjust your training plan for a fast, flat race like Houston compared to other races?

 Nadia: Being a Florida runner, all I know is fast and flat.
 Houston will be like running at home, but I can’t wait to see the change in scenery.
 I’m certain I won’t have to play “is it a snake or a stick” when racing in Houston.

-Isabella: My last race was the Moab 240 [Ed. note: Yes, she means 240 miles] in October which was a completely different type of training compared to a flat road marathon.
+Isabella: My last race was the Moab 240 [Ed. note: Yes, she means 240 miles] in October, which was a completely different type of training compared to a flat-road marathon.
 My training has changed where I now do runs on flat road, and for a lot less time, versus hiking and running for hours in the mountains.
 I also don’t have to worry about nighttime running, overnight running, or sleep deprivation.
-Now I’m concentrating more on strength work, mobility, and running in the snow and cold where I love.
+Now I’m concentrating more on strength work, mobility, and running in the snow and cold where I live.
 It takes a lot of mental strength to get out and run when it’s 14 degrees with snow and ice on the ground.

 Correy: I make sure that my easy pace runs are a legit easy pace so that I don’t get overly confident and forget what it feels like to pace myself.

 Nadia: Honolulu!
 I grew up there and haven’t been back since.
 I’d love to return with my son and race on the same streets I rode the school bus on.